JonathanPeterCole/Tech-Support-Site/README.md

 ### Template files
 Jinja2 is used in this project for templating.
 In order to use syntax highlighting in Atom on these files, the template files are named with the extension `.html.j2`.
 To enable Jinja2 highlighting on these files in Atom, the [atom-jinja2](https://atom.io/packages/atom-jinja2) package will need to be installed.

+### Bootstrap
+A customised version of Bootstrap featuring only common CSS has been used for this project to reduce load times.
+To make use of Bootstrap components or jQuery plugins, a new version will need to be downloaded.

 ## Setup

 ### Deploying the Site on a DigitalOcean Droplet